 Yeah, it’s pretty easy.

-Once, during a television interview with some major U.S. network, I forget the name of the interviewer now, but it was a considered a major scoop at the time – the American Interviewer noticed Ahmedinejad’s assistant whisper something to him during the interview.
+Once, during a television interview with some major U.S. network, I forget the interviewer’s name now.
+Still, it was considered a major scoop at the time – the American Interviewer noticed Ahmedinejad’s assistant whisper something to him during the interview.
 Sensing the sinister intent behind the whisper, the American Interviewer asked Ahmedinejad what his assistant had told him.
-“Oh”, said Ahmedinejad, adjusting his jacket, “he just told me to adjust my jacket because it looks a bit strange on the monitor.”
+“Oh,” said Ahmedinejad, adjusting his jacket, “he just told me to adjust my jacket because it looks a bit strange on the monitor.”
 Truly, investigative journalism at its best.

 When Ahmedinejad – oh, wait – you’re still put off by the name, right?